wpdk/wpdk/doc/wsl.md

 * Ubuntu 18.04 or older - MingGW package is not recent enough

-The examples below assume a Debian based distribution with the *apt* package manager.
+The examples below assume an Ubuntu or Debian distribution with the *apt* package manager.
 The instructions should translate readily to other distributions.

 ## Installation